 Art of Discovery

-As you walk through Skamania Lodge, it’s impossible to miss our extraordinary collection of Native American and Northwest art.
-This collection gives our guests the opportunity to learn more about the art and people of our region.
+It’s impossible to miss our extraordinary collection of Native American and Northwest art located throughout our property.
+This collection gives our guests the opportunity to learn more about the art and people of our native region.

 Art Lovers Special